embroider-build/embroider/SPEC.md

 These features include:

-- the `implicit-scripts` and `implicit-test-scripts` keys in Ember package metadata.
+- the `implicit-*` keys in Ember package metadata.
 - the `app-js` key in **Ember package metadata**
 - the `build` key in **Ember package metadata**.
 (We should consider updating the *authoring* format so that apps can use a build file with the standard package hooks, because that makes a lot of sense.
 But it’s not appropriate in the v2 build output, and this change can be a separate RFC, and it will be an easier RFC after landing this one.)
 - automatic inclusion of resolvable types (components, services, etc) from the **Own Javascript** of all **Active Dependencies.**